 Spend time looking at the databases, compare the information on both.

+You will learn some surprising things.
 The French "Titre Initial" or “T.I” or “ATI”, means the dog has no ancestry in most cases.

 My point is, what you put into the dog will come out.
 As it says in the "Thesis on the European origins of shepherds" ( p.
 77: “ Proof of heredity can reappear, after 150 years of a severe selection of dogs...”. this is obviously the case in any breed.
 A pedigree is a piece of paper...for what it’s worth.

 When the Barbet was re-incarnated in the 80’s, because it was said at the time, that the breed was extinct, it was re-incarnated with Barbet type dogs with no Barbet blood in them.
 Poodles and the likes/ mutts were used.
 Most of us know that the character of a Poodle is not the same as a Spanish water dog, or a Portuguese water dog or a German shepherd or an Airdale.